edonyzpc/personalcook/class_template.md

 This way, implementation is still separated from declaration, but is accessible to the compiler.

-Another solution is to keep the implementation separated, and explicitly instantiate all the template instances you\'ll need:
+Another solution is to keep the implementation separated, and explicitly instantiate all the template instances you'll need:

 ```cpp
 // Foo.h